 I am regularly asked by national and international journalists to provide expert analysis and commentary on contemporary social trends.
 Some examples are given below.

 In March 2022, I spoke about marital & family surnaming on BBC Radio 4’s Woman’s Hour.
 Listen from about 42.56 minutes in.
+I was also interviewed live on BBC Radio 4’s P.M. programme.

 In October 2021, I was interviewed about baby names/names for The Independent newspaper.